minlanyu/cs243-site/README.md

 ## Wrapping up
 - 11/30 Th: Project Presentation
 - 12/5 Tu: Project Presentation
-- 12/15 Final Project Deadline (Tentative)
+- 12/11 Final Project Deadline (updated based on school examination group and dates)

 ## Reviews
 - Students are expected to write reviews for the papers in each class.
 We will give scores based on the top 90\% of the reviews.
 This means it is ok if you miss 10\% of the reviews throughout the class.